tudo-aqua/dse/README.md

 ## Executor Parameters set by DSE

-DSE passed values to be seeded to the executor.
+DSE passes values to be seeded to the executor.
 Values are seeded as return values of calls to methods of the ```tools.aqua.concolic.Verifier``` class from here: https://github.com/tudo-aqua/verifier-stub